lvgl/lvgl/docs/overview/anim.rst

 It supports forward and backward playback of the entire animation group, using :cpp:expr:`lv_anim_timeline_set_reverse(at, reverse)`.
+Note that if you want to play in reverse from the end of the timeline, you need to call :cpp:expr:`lv_anim_timeline_set_progress(at, LV_ANIM_TIMELINE_PROGRESS_MAX)` after adding all animations and before starting to play.

 Call :cpp:expr:`lv_anim_timeline_stop(at)` to stop the animation timeline.